alan-turing-institute/rse-course/index.md

 ##Evaluation

 None: you are not graded.
-You may use provided exercises for self-assessment.
+You will be provided with 2 exercises for self-assessment.

 Versions
 --------